 “I have no problem with wrestling boys.
 This is a sport after all,” she said.

 Perez described the way she worked towards success despite facing sexism and discrimination from some of her male teammates.

 “There have been a lot of times during practice, especially my freshmen and sophomore year, when guys didn’t want to even practice with me because I am a girl.
 It honestly made me really upset and doubted myself.
 My freshman year I was the only girl and I would always hear comments like ‘oh she’s going to quit in a week’ and it was just a motivation to work harder than them, and I did.
 In the end I just decided that I had to prove Myself to the whole team,” she said.

-The girls hope to use their skill to achieve more and more success this season.
+The girls are looking for their team to pin down more and more success this season.
 They also hope to spread their message and show other young women that girls are an important part of the sport.

 “It’s important to have women in wrestling because it’s become a gender neutral sport,” said Sanchez.

-She highlighted the fact that women’s wrestling has been around since 1971, for 50 years, while boys wrestling has been around for about 5,000, the sports world has been and is still changing.
+She highlighted the fact that even though women’s wrestling has been around since 1971, for 50 years, and boys wrestling has been around for about 5,000, the sports world has been and is still changing.

 “Wrestling is more male dominated, and women are changing sports little by little.
-We are not changing them for the bad, but we are enhancing what is given to us and to prove that we can do what men can too,” Sanchez said.
+We are not changing them for the bad, but we are enhancing what is given to us and proving that we can do what men can too,” Sanchez said.

 “My goal is to just keep improving and allow the team to grow a love for wrestling.
 I really hope that in the following years this program will keep growing and that we will have girls going to state.
 I wish I could be here to see it all happen and I know that wrestling will always be a part of me,” she said.